bertjee321/web-fletcher/project-notes.md

 ## 💬 Fun “Lore” (to play with the theme)

-You could even make the UI slightly gamified — e.g.:
+Possibly make the UI slightly gamified — e.g.:

 * “Fletch your first layout 🏹”